surol/ng2-resrc/README.md

 It utilizes `StatusCollector` service.

-It is bound to `[rikeStatus]` and other attributes.
+It is bound to `rike-status` element, `[rikeStatus]` and other attributes.
 The meaning of attributes is following:

 - `[rikeStatus]` optionally accepts a `StatusView` instance, that can be constructed by `StatusCollector.view()` method.
 - `[rikeStatusLabels]` accepts a `StatusLabelMap` instance(s) used to customize status indication.